 MULTIPLE SCLEROSIS (MS) TREATMENT Protocol

 Advanced MS Protocol

-While our treatment approach does allow for medication, which we believe is valuable in many cases, this isn’t the foundation of our multiple sclerosis treatment for St. Louis patients.
-Our neurology clinic near Springfield that serves St. Louis not only provides MS treatment but is focused on helping MS patients understand the root causes of their condition and how to slow or even reverse its progression.
+While our treatment approach does allow for medication, which we believe is valuable in many cases, this isn’t the foundation of our multiple sclerosis treatment in St. Louis.
+Our neurology clinic in St. Louis not only provides MS treatment, but is focused on helping MS patients understand the root causes of their condition and how to slow or even reverse its progression.
 Building upon our innovative Brain Tune Up!
 Genomics, our MS treatment includes everything from nutrition and natural supplementation to movement and adjunctive therapies for the best possible outcomes.
 We’re here to help you take the reins of your health again!
 Contact us to find out more about our MS treatment options near St. Louis.

 Brain Tune Up!
 MS Program Benefits

 While results may vary from patient to patient, the majority of my previous Brain Tune Up!
 MS Intensive patients enjoyed the following benefits as a result of my advanced Multiple Sclerosis treatment protocol.

 - Pain Reduction

 “Thank you for your interest in our program.
 I look forward to speaking with you about your health conditions and how our program could potentially help change the trajectory of your health.”